SRIHARSHA018/SChatDb/README.md

 $ ./ClientWithDb
 ```

+- Sometimes some errors regarding shared libraries will pop up.
+So, most of the time it is easy to use Qt6 application to open the project file and Build from there.
+This project file is SRC/ClientWithDb.pro.
+Make sure to open with Qt application.
+- And make sure to replace Hostname from Init function in TaskManager.cpp and test_app.cpp to the Server ip address.
+Which means the ip address of Postgresql Running.
+- Before Building the app make sure of host address.
+Then make sure Server is running.
+- If the build errors are continue to pop up.
+Use the already build files from BUILD folder.
+Select Configuration based on needs and proceed Running the app.

 ## Notes:

 - Testcases will run before the app run.
 This may not affect from running app (Please make sure why testcases are failed).